demhademha/tweak-development-guide/chapter-3.md

 `Enter passphrase (empty for no passphrase):`. \
 Type a passphrase if you wish (strongly recommended)
-5. Confirm the passphrase if you entered it, otherwise just press enter again You've successfully created an ssh key, now let's transfer our door (public key) to our iOS device.
+5. Confirm the passphrase if you entered it, otherwise just press enter again You've successfully created an ssh key, now let's transfer our padlock (public key) to our iOS device.

 ## Transfering the public key
 1. Type in `ssh-copy-id` followed by how you would login with ssh, for example, `ssh-copy-id root@localhost -p2222`\